danielywang/quizlet_cmd/README.md

-# Project Title
+# Quizlet_CMD

-Welcome to the Quizlet Write module.
+Welcome to the Quizlet_CMD module.
 This is a complete and full-featured flashcards study tool.
 Study Quizlet flashcards in the command line without an API, or make and study your own!

 ## Getting Started